-The Institution has formally provided that Internal Audit is an independent and objective activity for assurance and consultation, designed to add value and improve the Bank's transactions.
-It helps the Institution to fulfill its purposes providing a systematic and disciplined approach in order to assess the effectiveness of risk management, control and governance processes.
+The Institution has formally provided that Internal Audit shall be an independent and objective activity for assurance and consultation, designed to add value and improve the Bank's transactions.
+It helps the Institution fulfill its purposes by providing a systematic and disciplined approach in order to assess the effectiveness of risk management, control and governance processes.